 1. Meet Marine Animals at the Aquarium of the Pacific

 Located in Rainbow Harbor on the Long Beach waterfront, Long Beach’s Aquarium of the Pacific has more than 11,000 marine animals.
-Have fun checking out sea lions, penguins, leopard sharks, and jellyfish.
+Check out sea lions, penguins, leopard sharks, and jellyfish.

 2. Admire Garden Design at Earl Burns Miller Japanese Garden

-If you’re wondering what to do in Long Beach, the Earl Burns Miller Japanese Garden is one of the best Long Beach California attractions.
-The architecture of traditional Japanese garden design combines with the trees, shrubs, and flowers of Southern California.
+If you’re wondering what to do in Long Beach, the Earl Burns Miller Japanese Garden is one of the best Long Beach, California attractions.
+The architecture of traditional Japanese garden design combines with Southern California’s trees, shrubs, and flowers.

 Inspired by the Imperial Gardens in Tokyo, Miller Japanese Garden opened in 1981 and is located on 1.3 acres on the campus of California State University Long Beach.